hoyathali/WordLadderAI/README.md

 1. **Enter Start and Target Words:** Input the starting and target words in the provided text fields.

 2. **Choose Search Algorithm:** Click the "BFS" button to use Breadth-First Search or the "DFS" button to use Depth-First Search.
-Additionally, there are "BFS Impl" and "DFS Impl" buttons that are intended for students to implement their custom search algorithms.
+Additionally, the "BFS Impl" and "DFS Impl" buttons are intended for students to implement their custom search algorithms.

 3. **View Results:** The game will display the word ladder from the start word to the target word.
 The "Nodes Expanded" label shows the number of nodes visited during the search.

 4. **Try Different Words:** You can enter new start and target words and choose a different search algorithm.
+(Please note that the dataset contains only 5-letter English, which can be extended if required)

 5. ![image](https://github.com/hoyathali/WordTreeAI/assets/33727918/10830b1d-6fb7-41de-8043-896fef702532)